[The Roussanou Monastery]

 Okay, actually, maybe read this guide first – THEN buy your ticket.

 [Another interesting thing about Trikala (and Athens, too), was the amount of graffiti.
 Can anyone enlighten me about it?]

 As far as where to stay, we stayed in Trikala instead of Kalamabaka.
 It’s a lot more expensive to stay in Kalambaka, and more touristy.
-Trikala is more authentic, and only a cheap 20-30 minute bus ride away!
-We stayed in Hostel Meteora for only about 10 euro a night, and I thought it was really nice.
+Trikala is more local, and only a cheap 20-30 minute bus ride away!
+We stayed in this Hostel (Hostel Meteora) for only about 10 euro a night, and I thought it was really nice.